Terms & Conditions:

 As a convenience to you, this website may include links to other websites beyond the control of Tour & Travel Resources, Inc. We are not responsible for the content or quality of other websites, nor do we endorse websites to which a link has been provided.

-Responsibility: Tour & Travel Resources Inc (TTR) of Lincolnshire, IL, operates or books with tour operators and other suppliers for these cruise and tour programs and airfare and hotel.
+Responsibility: The small Cruise Journeys website is owned by Tour & Travel Resources Inc (TTR) of Lincolnshire, IL & Naples, FL, and operates or books with tour operators and other suppliers for these cruise and tour programs, airfare, and hotels.
 In common with other companies, TTR acts only as an agent for suppliers in arranging room accommodations, transportation, sightseeing, admissions, and restaurants.
 TTR reserves the right in its sole discretion to make changes in the itinerary and is not responsible for expenses, loss of time, money, or other occurrences resulting from a change of tour scheduling made for Tour Members.
-TTR reserves the right to accept, decline, or retain any person as a tour member and is not responsible for any losses or damages of personal property or for injuries, expenses, or damages incurred by any Tour Member.
-TTR and it’s suppliers reserve the right to withhold tour membership or to require any traveler to leave a tour at any time when TTR or its suppliers determine such action to be in the best interests of the traveler or the tour group.
+TTR reserves the right to accept, decline, or retain any person as a tour member and is not responsible for any losses or damages to personal property or injuries, expenses, or damages incurred by any Tour Member.
+TTR and its suppliers reserve the right to withhold tour membership or to require any traveler to leave a tour at any time when TTR or its suppliers determine such action to be in the best interests of the traveler or the tour group.
 Generally, children must be at least 10 years of age and accompanied at all times by a guardian.
 Some suppliers may have different age requirements.